Token Reduction Should Go Beyond Efficiency in Generative Models -- From Vision, Language to Multimodality: Future Directions

 \xhdr{Communication-Efficient Multi-Agent Systems} At the system level, the aggregate token cost scales with the number of interacting nodes.
 Enforcing strict token budgets on inter-agent exchange compels information-dense communication.
-This sparse protocol enhances scalability by reducing redundant chatter and mitigating hallucination loops in collaborative workflows~\cite{zhang2024cut,zou2025latent}.
+This sparse protocol enhances scalability and accuracy by reducing redundant chatter and mitigating hallucinations in collaborative workflows~\cite{zhang2024cut,zou2025latent,bai2026aiagentsspendmoney}.